 Can anyone think of the Munich Olympics without remembering the massacre of Israeli athletes by the Palestinians who chose an international sporting event to make a political point?

-It brought up an influx of future stars as Tony Greig, Alan Lamb & Robin Smith to England & Kepler Wessel’s to Australia.
+It brought up an influx of future stars as Tony Greig, Alan Lamb and Robin Smith to England and Kepler Wessels to Australia.

-South Africa was reinstated in 1991 after the deconstruction of Apartheid & the team played its first sanctioned match since 1970 against India in Kolkata on 10 November 1991.
+South Africa was reinstated in 1991 after the deconstruction of Apartheid and the team played its first sanctioned match since 1970 against India in Kolkata on 10 November 1991.

 In 1976 East Germany’s doping scandal involving women swimmers brought out in the open how Communist countries used sport at the cost of humans to prove a political point of superiority.